 Having an anchor on board right where people walk and move can be particularly dangerous especially when the rode is all coiled up with it.
 It’s not impossible for guests to trip and fall because of messy cables, and this could lead to serious injuries and accidents on deck - and even overboard.
-An anchor winch mount keeps the anchor and all of its parts away from foot traffic, significantly reducing the risk of accidents.
+An anchor winch mount keeps the pontoon's anchor and all of its parts away from foot traffic, significantly reducing the risk of accidents.

 There will be times when you need to deploy or retrieve your anchor swiftly.
 A mount can help improve the efficiency of anchor operation all together.
 Providing a designated area for your anchor, a ledge can help you cut down on the time you spend operating your anchor letting you draw it back on board or toss it out into the water for those moments when time is of the essence.

 If you’ve got a smaller pontoon, then every square inch of floor area should be maximized.
 Without a ledge for your anchor, you’re going to have to find a place for that winch on-board.
-And although an anchor winch might not seem too big off the bat, drilling it into the deck of a small pontoon can show you just how inconvenient it can be to have the unit eating up precious space.
+And although a pontoon anchor winch might not seem too big off the bat, drilling it into the deck of a small pontoon can show you just how inconvenient it can be to have the unit eating up precious space.

-Let’s admit it - anchor winches and anchors themselves aren’t exactly the best looking accessories.
+Let’s admit it - pontoon anchor winches and anchors themselves aren’t exactly the best looking accessories.
 If you’re keen on keeping your boat looking neat and tidy, then designating a separate area for a winch can help reduce on-board clutter and maintain a sense of organization.

 Then of course, there’s the issue of drilling holes to your deck.
 Without an anchor mount, you’d be forced to drill your anchor winch onto the platform itself.
 Although that might not seem like such a big deal, the issue arises when you find the need to move the anchor, change up your furniture placement, or even sell your boat.
 Anchor ledges just make sense if you want to preserve your deck’s pristine condition.